There’s something incredibly comforting about hunkering down in a cozy sleeping bag under the stars.

 There are three main shapes of sleeping bag:

 - Semi-rectangular (a bit of hybrid of rectangular and mummy bags)

 Many manufacturers also make women-specific models, which are typically shorter and narrower than the unisex versions.

-Which style you go for depends largely on personal preference and how snug a fit you prefer.
+The style you go for depends mainly on personal preference and how snug a fit you prefer.